 - Urban areas: bust cities are bustling with people and cars.
 Adding them together can create some chaos, accidents, and injury.
 Sometimes being a busy place doesn’t mean drivers are less distracted.
 If you are walking in an urban environment be sure to make eye contact with drivers when using crosswalks to ensure that they see you.

 - Non-intersection locations: Not all crosswalks come with signals, but that doesn’t mean that as a pedestrian you don’t have the right of way.
 Pedestrians have the right to walk and cars have the obligation to yield when pedestrians are walking lawfully.

 - Nighttime: If drivers aren’t paying attention during the day, do you think they are doing it at night?
 Walking at night is a big risk factor.
 Especially, when you are walking in a poorly lit area.
 If you have to walk at night then make sure you are wearing brightly colored clothes or with a buddy.

 What To Do

 If you or someone you love was injured while walking it is important to seek legal assistance.
-Our Torrance Pedestrian Accident Attorneys at Compass Law Group, PC can ensure that the person responsible is held accountable.
+Our Torrance Pedestrian Accident Attorneys at Compass Law Group, LLP can ensure that the person responsible is held accountable.
 Injuries take time to heal and that means less time to work.
 You not only need money for medical bills but your regular bills too.
-Our Torrance Pedestrian Accident Attorneys at Compass Law Group, PC will make sure you are taken care of.
+Our Torrance Pedestrian Accident Attorneys at Compass Law Group, LLP will make sure you are taken care of.